ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/upgrade-to-ag-grid-31/index.md

 The `solar` and `pastel` integrated chart themes have been removed.
 Any saved chart models will be migrated to the new `polychroma` and `sheets` themes respectively.
 If you're using themeOverrides, see charts migration page as the structure and naming of options have changed.

+If you are using Standalone Charts, please see changes to charts in the [AG Charts Migration Guide](https://charts.ag-grid.com/react/migration-v9/).

 ### ColDef

 Grid columns are now sortable and resizable by default.
 Also, the grid animates rows by default.
 In order to avoid this, please set `defaultColDef.resizable = false`, `defaultColDef.sortable = false` and `gridOptions.animateRows = false`.